xtends/.github/profile/README.md

 Implement robust error handling in your custom components.
 Display clear error messages and provide users with guidance on how to proceed when unexpected issues arise.<br /><br />
 9. <b>Security Considerations</b><br />

-Prioritize security when integrating external APIs or databases.
+Prioritize <a href="https://en.wikipedia.org/wiki/Open-source_software_security">security</a> when integrating external APIs or databases.
 Ensure that sensitive data remains protected, and consider implementing authentication and authorization mechanisms.<br />

 # #################################
 # xperimental zone no promises here